DominicSimpson/portfolio/learnings/markup.md

 ## 4. Ensure our UI has sufficient colour contrast so that everyone can perceive it comfortably

-The screen shot above confims that we built the site with the express purposes of it being accessible for users whether colour blind or not.
+The screen shot above in Item #3 above confims that we built the site with the express purposes of it being accessible for users whether colour blind or not.

 ## 5. Use various tools to check that a website meets accessibility criteria